averbraeck/djutils/docs/djutils-cli/locale.md

 ```

+## Rules for applying the locale

+The priorities for the locale of a **value** in the command line are:

+1. The `--locale=xx` option.
+This has the highest priority, and overrides any other Locale.
+2. The `@DefaultValueLocale` for the value.
+If the default value already has a locale, this locale is also used as a starting point for the value itself. (absent a `--locale` option).
+3. US English.

+We did **not** choose to use Java's default locale for option 3 above, since if it is not set, it is highly dependent on the locale of the operating system of the computer.
+This can lead to results that differ per computer.
+If another Locale than US English is to be used for fields where it matters (fields with a unit, float, double), specify it explicitly with a `@DefaultValueLocale`.

+The priorities for the locale of a **default value** in the specification for the command line are:

+1. The `@DefaultValueLocale` for the value.
+If the default value already has a locale, this locale is also used as a starting point for the value itself. (absent a `--locale` option).
+2. US English.

+The choice for US English for option 1 is again to not leave it open for circumstances that can differ per computer.
+The above priorities guarantee reproducibility across all computers, independent of settings of the locality in a program.

 ## Expected behavior

 The following table shows the expected behavior of the interplay between different settings for the locales: